Mir3i/Wifi_Passwords/README.md

 Created by [Mir3i], the script is designed to offer a straightforward method for accessing Wi-Fi credentials on a Windows system.

 Stay tune !
+# Before you start!
+This project is for educational purposes only!
+I am not responsible for your actions.
+This project is just for fun and security purposes.
+# How to use?
+1. Download the .rar file from the latest release
+2. Extract the folder
+3. Install the requirements.txt file
+4. Open the ChromeDecrypter.py file
+5. You are ready to go!